Want to make a little extra money on the side whilst at college? There are many ways to side hustle that can fit in with your studies!

 1. Clean House, Clean Mind

 One thing the average student has in common, (apologies for the stereotype), is that cleaning is generally not first on their list of priorities.
-Some more than others, it goes without saying, but why not offer your services to your neighbours/classmates/roommates – or even teachers – and earn a quick buck?
+Some more than others, it goes without saying, but why not offer your services to your neighbors/classmates/roommates – or even teachers – and earn a quick buck?

 Once word catches on that you’re offering a clean room at a competitive price, you’ll be pocketing big money each month.